jamiecarnevale/Chicago-Accidents-Analysis/README.md

 ## Model Classification Target Groups

-In order to create this model, we binned the the primary causes for accidents into four different categories: reckless driving, missed or misunderstood traffic signs or rules, issue with driver or vehicle, and external variable.
+In order to create this model, the primary causes for accidents were binned into four different categories: reckless driving, missed or misunderstood traffic signs or rules, issue with driver or vehicle, and external variable.

 Some of the subcategories that fall under these four main categories include:
 - Reckless driving: following too closely, improper overtaking/passing, texting,  failing to reduce speed to avoid crash